Want a constant supply of filtered water, with a balanced pH and added essential minerals for around £20 ($25)?

 Brita no longer seem to produce their glass filter pitcher (although glass filters do exist), so I decided to get creative and make my own.
-When budget allows I intend to invest in a Big Berkey (the absolute Rolls Royce in water filters), but until then I’d heard that a stick of Binchotan Charcoal can work wonders on tap water.
+When budget allows I intend to invest in a Big Berkey, but until then I’d heard that a stick of Binchotan Charcoal can work wonders on tap water.

 As well as the fact it can effectively remove chlorine, I was also attracted to the fact Binchotan charcoal mineralises the water and balances its pH.

-But, what the heck, you may well be asking, is Binchotan Charcoal?!
+But, what, you may be asking, is Binchotan Charcoal?

 What is Binchotan Charcoal?